ExplodingTuna/visbeck_ladcp_processing/README.txt

 ====================================================

 To process the cast
--run the "apath" script first to set the paths apath
+-run the "apath" script first to set the paths and load the nan package apath

-Make sure the follwoing files are in the correct folders.
+Make sure the following files are in the correct folders.
+Keep in mind that case matters and that sometimes a space in your filename can go undetected and drive you crazy when the filenames seem to be named correctly.

 For cast 4 of cruise_id=TEST_CAST, the files will be named in the following way.

 -Raw CTD profile